mcanouil/mickael.canouil.fr/content/post/2020-05-06-ggpacman/index.markdown

 <img src="{{< blogdown/postref >}}index_files/figure-html/points-eaten-plot-1.png" width="672" style="display: block; margin: auto;" />

-A new animation to see, how the new geometry is overlpping the previous one as `step` increases.
+A new animation to see, how the new geometry is overlapping the previous one as `step` increases.

 ```r